Do you feel like this image – as if half of you is not there?

 Creative Self Indulgence

-Unless you grew up during a time when creativity was actively encouraged – when everything you did was creative – even quite objectionable behaviour.
+Unless you grew up during a time when creativity was actively encouraged.
+When everything you did was creative – even quite objectionable behaviour.
 “Oh, he/she is just being creative!” the adults around cried out in delight.

 No wonder we’re so confused about what creativity is.